JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

 The Android [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)
 approach to building UI can be implemented in common code using Compose Multiplatform.

-> Support for the common `ViewModel` in Compose Multiplatform is currently considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
+> Support for the common `ViewModel` in Compose Multiplatform is [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
 >
 {type="warning"}